 Due to the steep slope on land north of the ridgeline designated as "large lot" on 240 Cross' Road and 75 Ashworth Drive it is not feasible to provide reticulated sewerage to this part of the site.
 In addition, this part of 240 Cross' Road will continue to operate as a dairying property for the foreseeable future.
 All land south of the ridgeline, designated as standard lots, will have access to reticulated sewerage.
-Therefore it is not considered necessary for a land capability assessment to be undertaken on this part of the site.
+Therefore it is not considered necessary for a land capability assessment to be undertaken on this part of the site

-have a minimum area of 10,000m 2 240 Cross' Road and 75 Ashworth Drive to COUNCIL and require a land capa Rians Approved istent with the EPA Code of Practice - Onsite Sheet 41 of 49 sheet(s) Date: 18-12-12 G:\13\133672\Cross Road Development Plan_v7_31-8-2012.dog Council Delegate
+The Plan requires all large lots on 240 Cross' Road and 75 Ashworth Drive to COUNCIL have a minimum area of 10,000m2 and require a land capa language of 10,000m2 a planning permit application consistent with the EPA Code of Practice Wastewater Management.
+Sheet sheet(s) Date: Council Delegate

+G:\13\133872\Gross Road Development Plan_v7_31-8-2012 doc